Let's Talk: Whiteness and health equity

 Like other entries in the Let’s Talk series, this document includes the discussion questions for individuals and organizations.
 These discussion questions support reflection and practice change related to key issues raised in the paper.

-A curated reading list on Whiteness with selected resources for public health will be available in 2021.
 Let's Talk: Whiteness and health equity is a companion document to Let's Talk: Racism and health equity.

 Use this document to:

 - reflect on your racial identity and your responses to discussions of racism, Whiteness and White supremacy;